-SEC.
-10. Section 7085 of the Business and Professions Code is amended to read:

-7085. (a) After investigating any verified complaint alleging a violation of Section 7107, 7109, 7110, 7113, 7119, or 7120, and any complaint arising from a contract involving works of improvement as defined in Section 7151 and finding a possible violation, the registrar may, with the concurrence of both the licensee and the complainant, refer the alleged violation, and any dispute between the licensee and the complainant arising thereunder, to arbitration pursuant to this article, provided the registrar finds that:

-(1) There is evidence that the complainant has suffered or is likely to suffer material damages as a result of a violation of Section 7107, 7109, 7110, 7113, 7119, or 7120, and any complaint arising from a contract involving works of improvement-as defined in Section 7151.
+- SEC.
+13. Section 7085 of the Business and Professions Code is amended to read: - 7085. (a) After investigating any verified complaint alleging a violation of Section 7107, 7109, 7110, 7113, 7119, or 7120, and any complaint arising from a contract involving works of improvement and finding a possible violation, the registrar may, with the concurrence of both the licensee and the complainant, refer the alleged violation, and any dispute between the licensee and the complainant arising thereunder, to arbitration pursuant to this article, provided the registrar finds that: - (1) There is evidence that the complainant has suffered or is likely to suffer material damages as a result of a violation of Section 7107, 7109, 7110, 7113, 7119, or 7120, and any complaint arising from a contract involving works of improvement. - (2) There are reasonable grounds for the registrar to believe that the public interest would be better served by arbitration than by disciplinary action.

-- (2) There are reasonable grounds for the registrar to believe that the public interest would be better served by arbitration than by disciplinary action. - (3) The licensee does not have a history of repeated or similar violations. - (4) The licensee was in good standing at the time of the alleged violation. - (5) The licensee does not have any outstanding disciplinary actions filed against him or her. - (6) The parties have not previously agreed to private arbitration of the dispute pursuant to contract or otherwise. - (7) The parties have been advised of the provisions of Section 2855 of the Civil Code.
+(3) The licensee does not have a history of repeated or similar violations.

+- (4) The licensee was in good standing at the time of the alleged violation. - (5) The licensee does not have any outstanding disciplinary actions filed against him or her. - (6) The parties have not previously agreed to private arbitration of the dispute pursuant to contract or otherwise. - (7) The parties have been advised of the provisions of Section 2855 of the Civil Code.